ngqianzhe/NLB-Front-end-Project/README.md

 3. Once Node.js is installed, open a terminal and type node -v to verify that it is installed correctly.
 4. npm is included with Node.js, so you don't need to install it separately.
 However, you can verify that npm is installed by typing npm -v in the terminal.

-Done in the first instance with any image and any shape (Website)
 ## Retrieving the React Application
 1. Clone the files in this repository using Visual Studio Code.
 2. Open a terminal and navigate to the folder you cloned in step 1.